After an early rise, a shower and a breakfast at Castle Vaalsbroek,…

 This part of the trail was the shortest and also the least demanding of the whole trail.
 The Wandelgek knew this area as one of the most beautiful parts of the country, but hadn’t been there for a long while and now he wanted to explore it more extensively.
 He decided therefore to follow the DMT for a short while and then deviate for a couple of days from the trail to explore in a leisurely manner.

-So… no summit in the next couple of days ?, but instead another detour from the trail, which was probably the most rewarding one of this trail walk?
+So… no summit in the next couple of days ?, but instead another deviation from the trail, which was probably the most rewarding one of this trail walk?

 But 1st things 1st.
 The DMT was now following the Dutch German border for quite a while, before it would turn north.